garrettrowley/Portfolio/README.md

 ## Description

 _{This is just a simple portfolio made for my first solo project.
 It includes an about me with skills, hobbies and education included.
-As well as links to my coding workings}_
+As well as links to my coding workings.
+Here is the GitHub pages link https://garrettrowley.github.io/Portfolio/_}_

 ## Setup/Installation Requirements